-The National Weather Service has issued an excessive heat warning in San Francisco from Tuesday afternoon until Wednesday evening.
+The National Weather Service has issued an excessive heat watch for most of the San Francisco Bay Area for Tuesday and Wednesday.

 State and local firefighters are on high alert as several grass fires have broken out during this stretch of hot weather.

 The California Division of Occupational Safety and Health has issued its first heat advisory of the year, because temperatures are 15 to 25 degrees above normal across the state this week.

 I live in the southwestern section of San Francisco and last week, there was a heat wave—well sort of.
 Last Tuesday, temperatures reached 109 degrees in some areas around the bay while The City’s Ocean Beach reached a cool 69 degrees.

 It’s the first time the reverse 911 system has been activated due to the hot weather.